A Decatur Motorcycle Accident Attorney On Your Side

 When you or a loved one experiences a life-altering injury with long-term costs and consequences, the financial compensation you might be entitled to is not received automatically.
 Instead, you’ll need to gather evidence to prove liability on behalf of the at-fault party and evidence to accurately and completely measure the full costs associated with your injury.

-It is possible the injuries can cause life-long suffering.
+It is possible the injuries from a motorcycle accident can cause life-long suffering.
 Calculating the damages that your motorcycle accident injury will result in for the remainder of your life requires follow-up opinions from medical and occupational experts.
 The treatments you will need in the future for your injuries and how those injuries will impact your ability to work and also enjoy life are incorporated into your damages.
 Working with a Georgia motorcycle accident attorney helps to streamline the process.
 At Michael M. Day Law Firm, LLC, we handle the collection of evidence and drafting processes on your behalf.
 We also help you schedule appointments with experts and negotiate on your behalf with the insurance company.

 Insurance Companies May Try and Shift Blame by Citing Unsafe Driving or Helmet Law Violations